-5 Weakening
+273 5 Weakening

 It is perhaps surprising to find a notion of weakening for a linear calculus: the whole point of linearity is precisely to ensure that all the resources are used.
-However when opting for a system based on consumption annotations it becomes necessary, in order to define substitution for instance, to be able to extend the underlying context a term is defined with respect to.
+However, when opting for a system based on consumption annotations it becomes necessary to be able to extend the context a term lives in.
+This will typically be used in the definition of parallel substitution to push the substitution under a binder.
 Linearity is guaranteed by ensuring that the inserted variables are left untouched by the term.

 Weakening arises from a notion of inclusion.
-The appropriate type theoretical structure to describe these inclusions is well-known and called an Order Preserving Embedding [15, 4].
+The appropriate type theoretical structure to describe these inclusions is well-known and called an Order Preserving Embeddding [15, 4].
 Unlike a simple function witnessing the inclusion of its domain into its codomain, the restriction brought by order preserving embeddings guarantees that contraction is simply not possible which is crucial in a linear setting.

-▶ Definition 20.
+Definition 21.
 An Order Preserving Embedding (OPE) is an inductive family.
 Its constructors (dubbed "moves" in this paper) describe a strategy to realise the promise of an injective embedding which respects the order induced by the de Bruijn indices.
-We start with an example in Figure 9 before giving, in Figure 10, the formal definition of OPEs for NAT, CONTEXT and USAGE.
+We start with an example in Figure ?? before giving, in Figure 9, the formal definition of OPEs for NAT, CONTEXT and USAGE.

-In the following example, we prove that the source context $\gamma \bullet \tau$ can be safely embedded into the target one $\gamma \bullet \sigma \bullet \tau \bullet \nu$, written $\gamma \bullet \tau \leq \gamma \bullet \sigma \bullet \tau \bullet \nu$.
-Because we read strategies left-to-right and it is easier to see how they act if contexts are also presented left-to-right, we temporarily switch to cons-style (i.e. σ, γ) instead of the snoc-style (i.e. $\gamma \bullet \sigma$) used in the rest of this paper.
+In the following example, we prove that the source context $\gamma \cdot \tau$ can be safely embedded into the target one $\gamma \cdot \sigma \cdot \tau \cdot \nu$, written $\gamma \cdot \tau \leq \gamma \cdot \sigma \cdot \tau \cdot \nu$.
+This example proof uses all three of the moves the inductive definition of OPEs offers: insert_a which introduces a new variable of type α , copy which embeds the source context's top variable, and done which simply copies the source context.
+Because we read strategies left-to-right and it is easier to see how they act if contexts are also presented left-to-right, we temporarily switch to cons-style (i.e. σ, γ) instead of the snoc-style (i.e. $\gamma \cdot \sigma$) used in the rest of this paper.